 You pay a non-refundable fee and go through an approval process, including completing an online form for a background check and an in-person interview.

 Once approved, you get a program ID number you can add to your booking to automatically identify you as a member.
 With the TSA PreCheck mark on your boarding pass (paper or electronic), you get expedited service through airports.

 Is TSA PreCheck worth it?
 Read this post on the benefits of TSA PreCheck to find out.

 You May Also Like Benefits of TSA PreCheck and Why You Should Get It

-If you do a lot of international travel (or even a trip a year), Global Entry may be a better bet.
-You get expedited passage through immigration re-entering the US and you get TSA PreCheck.
+Global Entry may be a better bet if you do a lot of international travel (or even a trip a year).
+You get expedited passage through immigration, re-entering the US and TSA PreCheck.

 Another of the Trusted Traveler programs in the United States is called Global Entry.
 Where TSA PreCheck gets you expedited passage through airport security, Global Entry provides an expedited route through immigration and customs when you’re re-entering the United States.

 The added bonus of Global Entry is that it comes with TSA PreCheck.
 So, you actually get access to both programs’ benefits upon approval for Global Entry.

 The process is similar: paying a fee and completing an online submission.
 Then, they review it and perform a background check.
 Following that, you’re invited to an interview.

 Once approved, you get expedited passage through a separate line for immigration and customers.
 It’s super easy to use and a great benefit if you do any international travel as it’s only a small cost more than TSA PreCheck.